 The biggest problem when learning a language through watching movies and television series is the speed of the audio, especially at the beginning.
 It’s simply too fast; the pupils can’t follow and don’t understand very much if anything at all.
 Brain-Friendly offers a solution for this.

 Brain-Friendly.com has developed Birkenbihl language courses based on a funny series.
 You watch the show, and a two-line text (similar to a subtitle) appears at the bottom of the screen.
 This text is the decoding: above the foreign language, below the word-for-word translation into English.
 Parallel to the visual, the word pair lights up ― like in karaoke singing.
 So the student can read the text very well.
 The speed can be adjusted.
 So you use a slower speed at the beginning, then you can increase it to the original speed.

 Radio and Your Favourite Song

 The same works with songs, by the way.
 The lyrics can be decoded themselves and then listened to in an endless loop.
 It’s lots of fun, and you find out what the songs are really about.
 In many cases, they want to say something completely different than one would initially assume.
 (More tips on learning with music are here: Learning is Fun ― Learn a Language by Listening to Music.

-Following a programme from a foreign radio station can also help to improve listening comprehension considerably.
+Following a program from a foreign radio station can also help to improve listening comprehension considerably.
 For example, you can recommend your child to choose a French, Spanish or German language channel suited to their musical taste.
-Due to the possibility of Internet radio, the selection is so vast that almost every young person should find a suitable programme.
+Due to the possibility of Internet radio, the selection is so vast that almost every young person should find a suitable program.